 As many of you know, I am a survivor of Postpartum Mood and Anxiety Disorders.
 In fact, I consider myself still surviving as I am still trying to navigate understand the why's and how's this happens and dealing with the guilt and sometimes embarrassment that goes along with it.
-Unfortunately, I was lucky enough to experience overwhelming mood disorders with the pregnancies, birth and aftermath of both of our pregnancies.
+Unfortunately, I was "lucky" enough to experience overwhelming mood disorders with the pregnancies, birth and aftermath of both of our pregnancies.
 I still feel like I lost 3 great years with my son in trying to brush aside and not deal with any of the feelings I was experiencing.
 Devastatingly, these got worse with the 2nd pregnancy and I was finally referred to someone who could help.
 This woman saved my life; not only in helping me understand what is going on but staying with me through my recovery, and continuously allow me to be involved in her ever growing effort to battle PMAD's.
 With time and the right kind of help, I did get better.
 This disease debilitated me so much it effected my work life and my family life.
 At the same time, I am so thankful to have gotten through the journey through my own personal hell to a place where I am proud of and enjoying motherhood.
 My relationship even grew stronger and I'm excited for the chapters I will experience with this little family we have become.

 Your support means so much to me!
-I wouldn't be where I am today without my family, my friends, my previous co-workers, my fellow PSI members and board members, the wonderful volunteers that donate so much time to this cause, even through their own recovery.
+I wouldn't be where I am today without my family, my friends, my previous co-workers, my fellow PSI members, the wonderful volunteers that donate so much time to this cause, even through their own recovery.
 I'd love it if you would come join me in the walk.
 If you know me, you know my event will be themed, fun for all ages and not require a whole lot of actual climbing.
 Register today!
 There isn't any financial commitment.
 Just signing up means you support the cause and you might come to my climb party.
 All donations and fundraising are just an awesomely appreciated perk!

 I love you all.